ifly6/Communique/README.md

 3. Version 3 is a cosmetic upgrade.
 Communiqué switched from Java's Swing to JavaFX.
 Version 3 uses the same file format for Version 2.
 It also has a massive number of bug fixes and optimisations which were developed in the time between Versions 2 and 3.

 4. Version 4 introduces a flag into the file system to randomise the list of recipients.
 This flag is defined by the `randomSort` flag inside the file system and a system for generating that flag has been added to Communiqué.

+5. Version 5 introduces a new operator which is written to file along with a new flag.
+  - The `--` operator, signifying 'not', cannot be parsed by previous versions, necessitating a version change.
+It allows for local negation instead of a global negation as `/` does.
+The `--` allows for one to specify `region:europe -- wa:members` followed by `region:europe -> wa:delegates`.
+Since delegates are a subset of members, this would be impossible with global negation.
+  - Furthermore, this version introduces a `isDelegatePrioritised` flag, which will place delegates in their own set before all other recipients.
+  - Version 5 also transitions to a new UI and back to Swing instead of JavaFX.
+It also works to eliminate the use of multiple tabs and put all relevant information at your fingertips.